Dragon's Egg: The neutron star

 Half a million years ago and 50 light-years from Earth, a star in the constellation Draco turns supernova, and the star's remnant becomes a neutron star.
 The radiation from the explosion causes mutations in many Earth organisms, including a group of hominina that become the ancestors of Homo sapiens.
 The star's short-lived plasma jets are lop-sided because of anomalies in its magnetic field, and set it on a course passing within 250 astronomical units of the Sun.
 In 2020 AD, human astronomers detect the neutron star, call it "Dragon's Egg", and in 2050 they send an expedition to explore it.

 The star contains about half of a solar mass of matter, compressed into a diameter of about 20 km, making its surface gravity 67 billion times that of Earth.
 Its outer crust, compressed to about 7,000 kg per cubic centimeter, is mainly iron nuclei with a high concentration of neutrons, overlaid with about 1 mm of white dwarf star material.
 The atmosphere, mostly iron vapor, is about 5 cm thick.
-The star shrinks slightly as it cools, causes the crust to crack and produce mountains 5 to 100 mm high.
-Large volcanoes, formed by liquid material oozing from deep cracks, can be many centimeters high and hundred meters in diameter, and will eventually collapse, causing starquakes.
+The star shrinks slightly as it cools, causing the crust to crack and produce mountains 5 to 100 mm high.
+Large volcanoes, formed by liquid material oozing from deep cracks, can be many centimeters high and over one hundred meters in diameter, eventually collapsing to cause starquakes.

-Around 3000 BC Dragon's Egg cools enough to allow a stable equivalent of "chemistry", in which "compounds" are constructed of nuclei bound by the strong force, rather than of Earth's atoms bound by the electromagnetic force.
+Around 3000 BC Dragon's Egg cools enough to allow a stable equivalent of "chemistry", in which "compounds" are constructed of nuclei bound by the strong force, instead of atoms bound by the electromagnetic force.
 As the star's chemical processes are about one million times faster than Earth's, self-replicating "molecules" appear shortly and life begins on the star.
 As the star continues to cool, more complex life evolves, until plant-like organisms appear around 1000 BC.
-One lineage of these later became the first "animals", the earliest of these stealing seedpods from sessile organisms and some later lineages becoming predators.
+One lineage of these later became the first "animals", the earliest of which live by stealing seedpods from sessile organisms and later lineages becoming predators.

 The adults of the star's most intelligent species, called cheela (no flexion for gender or number), have about the same mass as an adult human.
 However, the extreme gravity of Dragon's Egg compresses the cheela to the volume of a sesame seed, but with a flattened shape about 0.5 mm high and about 5 mm in diameter.
 Their eyes are 0.1 mm wide.
 Such minute eyes can see clearly only in ultraviolet and, in good light, the longest wavelengths of the X-ray band.